KrzysztofGrzywaczyk/_old-Django-Blog-APP-with-user-registration-Python-FullStack/README.md

 # About this web app:

-This is a Django app which is Blog site app on witch:
+This is a Django app - Blog site app on witch:
 - user is able to register an account
 - user is able to post a new post and give it importanty level
 - authors are able to edit and delete ONLY the posts they made, admin is the exception here